Rectilinear Planarity of Partial 2-Trees: Independent-Parallel Partial 2-Trees

-\textsf{Proof of Property (c).} If $\nu$ admits spirality $\sigma_\nu = 4$, by Lemma~\ref{le:spirality-S-node} one of the following cases holds: (i) $\nu$ has a child $\mu$ that admits spirality 4; if so, by inductively using Property~(c), $\nu$ admits spirality 0. (ii) $\nu$ has a child $\mu$ that admits spirality $\sigma_\mu > 4$; if so, by inductively applying Property~(b) twice, $\mu$ admits spirality $\sigma_\mu - 4$, and hence $\nu$ admits spirality 0. (iii) $\nu$ has two children $\mu_1$ and $\mu_2$ such that each of them admits spirality either 1 or 3; observe that if $\mu_i$ $(i \in \{1,2\})$ admits spirality 1, it also admits spirality -1 and if $\mu_i$ admits spirality 3, it also admits spirality 1 by inductively using Property~(b); this implies that $\nu$ admits spirality $\sigma_\nu-4$.
+\textsf{Proof of Property $(c)$.} If $\nu$ admits spirality $\sigma_\nu = 4$, by \cref{le:spirality-S-node}, one of the following cases holds: $(i)$ $\nu$ has a child $\mu$ that admits spirality 4; if so, by inductively using Property~$(c)$, $\nu$ admits spirality~0. $(ii)$ $\nu$ has a child $\mu$ that admits spirality $\sigma_\mu > 4$; if so, by inductively applying Property~$(b)$ twice, $\mu$ admits spirality $\sigma_\mu - 4$, and hence $\nu$ admits spirality~0. $(iii)$ $\nu$ has two children $\mu_1$ and $\mu_2$, each admitting spirality either~1 or~3; note that if $\mu_i$ $(i \in \{1,2\})$ admits spirality~1, it also admits spirality~-1 and if $\mu_i$ admits spirality~3, it also admits spirality~1 by inductively using Property~$(b)$; this implies that $\nu$ admits spirality $\sigma_\nu-4$.